Jiskster/Zombie-Escape/README.md

 by Hamitto.

-If anyone wants, contribute to this project, this will be really good!
+If anyone wants, contribute to this project, we would be happy to accept anything equitable.

+"This is a community project so this doesn't really belong to anyone, I'm just here to manage things. " - Jisk

 Main Developer now is: **Jisk (Jiskster)**

-Current version now:   **2.3 release**
+Current version now:   **2.3.5 release**